KNyathi/DataParser/README.md

 This will start the PostgreSQL database, Django Backend, and React Frontend in separate containers.

 3) Backend is running in port 8000 and Frontend in 3000.
 You may adjust the ports to fit your preferences.

+### Datasource is hh.ru and we are using BeautifulSoap for parsing data.